tor-gu/njmunicipalities/README.md

 Function `get_geoid_cross_references` will return a table of `GEOID` cross-references for a range of years to a specified reference year.
-Here we map all the GEOIDS from the years 2010-2020 to their 2005 GEOID.
+Here we map all the GEOIDs from the years 2010-2020 to their 2005 GEOID.

 ``` r
 # Cross reference table, comparing GEOID for years 2010-2020 to